-It literally pays to run an efficient contact center
+It literally pays to run an efficient call or contact center

 A cost analysis of channel usage reiterates why contact centers need to be efficient.
 According to Gartner, Inc., agent-assisted channels such as phone, live chat, and email cost an average of $8.01 per contact.
 Combine that with the fact that, according to another Gartner research, only 9% of customers report resolving their issues completely through self-service, and it is obvious that a massive proportion of customer service traffic is coming over these expensive channels.

 These are some call center metrics that knowledge management impacts in the contact center:

 - First-Contact Resolution (FCR)